 📘 Why Kashmir?
 Why now?
 Why solo?

 Having recently placed a sizable deposit with Gulmarg Powder Guides in Kashmir, India, what follows is my attempt to ease the minds of a few understandably concerned family members and friends.
-Most of them assumed I had backed out of my original plans after the summer 2025 attack in nearby Pahalgam.

-With the exception of a few close friends, most people back home don’t yet know I’ve decided to go through with it.
-So, Mom and Dad, if you’re reading this, this one’s for you.
+With the exception of a few close friends, most people back home still don’t know I’ve decided to go through with it.

-As I started organizing my thoughts, I kept returning to a memory from the early days of Facebook, setting up my first profile.
-Back then, people actually spent time thinking about how to describe themselves in the “About Me” section.
+As I started organizing my thoughts, I returned to a memory from the early days of Facebook, setting up my first profile.

 “All we can do is use the present well.”